naustica/bqsub/README.md

 # bqsub - Documentation

-This documentation serves as an overview of various snapshots of bibliometric databases provided on Google BigQuery by the SUB Göttingen.
+This documentation serves as an overview of bibliometric data provided on Google BigQuery by the SUB Göttingen.

 ## Status Crossref